franqsbepop/MScStochasticsFinancialMathematics/README.md

 # MastersSFM
-A collection of projects from my university degree
+A collection of projects from my masters degree